 - investigation, replacement or modification of the anatomy or of a physiological process control of conception and which does achieve its principal intended action by pharmacological process, immunological or metabolic means but may be assisted in its function by such means

 Together with DQS Medizinprodukte GmbH (DQS Inc.’s holding), is now preparing for the MDR transition.
-The new European MDR began a 3-year transition period in May 2017 (5 years for IVD).
-The timeline currently listed below encompasses the new requirements for this transition.
+The new European MDR originally began a 3-year transition period in May 2017 (5 years for IVD).

 Europe’s new Medical Device Regulation (MDR) will bring substantial changes to the way medical device manufacturers bring their devices to the European market, and how they maintain compliance throughout the product’s life cycle.